Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: maRRitch, Shutterstock

-The guinea pig is a small rodent species kept as a pet in homes across the world.
-These little rodents, also known as cavies, are native to South America or more precisely, to the Andes.
+The guinea pig (Cavia porcellus) is a relatively large rodent species kept as a pet in homes across the world.
+These rodents, also known as cavies, are not found anywhere in the wild and are considered domesticated.
+They are perhaps closely related to other cavies found in South America: Cavia aperea, Cavia fulgida, and Cavia scudi.

-Although small in size, these rodents are larger and heavier than hamsters.
-Depending on their species, guinea pigs can reach anywhere between 10 and 12 inches in length and weigh around 1.5–3 pounds.
+Although small in size when compared to cats and dogs, these rodents are larger and heavier than most other pet rodents.
+Depending on their species, guinea pigs can reach anywhere between 10 and 12 inches in length and weigh around 1.5–2.5 pounds.
+Guinea pigs that are raised specifically for their meat weigh considerably more than this.

 Here are more details about guinea pigs and their care that should help you determine if this rodent would be a suitable pet for you and your lifestyle.